pivotal-cf/concourse-tasks/CONTRIBUTING.md

 # Contributing

-Please PR any non-obvious changes or new tasks so they can be reviewed by another team.
+Please PR any non-obvious changes or new tasks and assign the PR to be reviewed by a member of another team.

 ## Adding new tasks